Make a Garland of Flags!

 - Time to travel!
 Look at the countries that are most interesting to your child.
 You can get out a globe and have her look at it for inspiration or simply look at the images of the flags.

 - Time to decorate!
-Use the construction paper and glue to form shapes and patterns, or simply use markers and rulers.
+Use the construction paper and glue to form shapes and patterns, or simply use markers.
 Be sure to decorate both sides since they will both be visible from the hanging garland.

 - Cut a piece of string as long as you wish.
 Figure out if it's going to go across a door (or across the room) and measure accordingly.

 - Place a small amount of glue on the inside of the fold of the flag at the top.

 - Then slip the flag over the string and hold in place.
 Repeat this with the remaining flags and your garland of countries is complete!

 Keep up the learning by talking about the hanging garland.
 Ask your child to remind you of which country is represented by each flag.
 Try to get her introduce her to a few fun facts about the countries too.